 Existing Incentive Strategy: The State requires that all proposed changes to the Unified Land Development Code, Comprehensive Plan, Zoning Code, and Zoning Map are reviewed and approved through a public hearing process.
 In Palm Beach County, the bodies that perform the review and approval functions are the Land Development Regulation Advisory Board (LDRAB) and the Board of County Commissioners (BCC).
-The ULDC provides that the composition of the LDRAB include seats specifically for a residential builder (Gold Coast Builder's Association), an architect (American Institute of Architects), and a realtor (Broward, Palm Beaches and St. Lucie Realtors) in addition to other professions.
+The ULDC provides that the composition of the LDRAB include seats specifically for a residential builder (Gold Coast Builder's Association), an architect

+(American Institute of Architects), and a realtor (Broward, Palm Beaches and St. Lucie Realtors) in addition to other professions.
 These experts provide input and insight to staff on how proposed changes may impact the cost of housing, and help inform BCC decision making.
 In addition, when any significant changes are proposed to the Workforce Housing Program, the County's process is to hire a consultant to calculate the potential impacts on the cost of developing housing and the effect on project profitability.

 Summary of AHAC Discussion: This is a requirement of FHFC.
 There is certainly process in place where proposed policies are reviewed before adoption, but it is not clear if there is a review specifically for impact on cost of housing.
 County staff advised that potential impact on housing cost is a consideration and part of LDRAB discussions, and sometimes a subject of public comment at LDRAB meetings, however, there is no prescribed structure to the discussion or formal cost analysis.

-AHAC Recommendation: The County should officially recognize LDRAB's role in considering the impact of changes to Property Development Regulations on housing costs.
+The County does not support assigning additional review responsibility to the LDRAB, but is exploring the possibility of creating a seat on the LDRAB for an expert in the area of affordable / workforce housing.
+The County commented that there are extensive ordinances, plan provisions, policies, and procedures that fall outside the scope and expertise of the LDRAB and that there are multiple review and approval processes involving various entities.
+It is the County's position that the LDRAB could not function to provide review of the entire scope identified by the statute, but rather the existing multiple processes currently serve the statutory requirement.
+County might consider an economic impact statement be prepared that estimates the impact of the proposed change on the cost of housing.
+The entity proposing the change would prepare the impact statement.
+There could be some oversight performed by the entity that ultimately oversees the countywide housing plan.